 As an owner and co-founder of Captive Radiology, my partner, Dave Kelly, and I have committed almost 20 years of our lives to the highest quality and most compassionate diagnostic imaging services for our partners and their individual patients.
-We realize, from our own experiences, how important accurate diagnosis and patient access to care is, but also how vital a compassionate and empathetic experience is to those whose care depends on it.
+From our own experiences, we realize how important accurate diagnosis and patient access to care is and how vital a compassionate and empathetic experience is to those whose care depends on it.

 Due to my cancer and my platform in radiology, I have spoken with many men whose cancer has recurred.
-Some in advanced stages and some just beginning the journey like me.
-All are agreed in the belief that if they and their physicians could know where the cancer had recurred, and how advanced it was, their care decisions may have changed.
+Some are in advanced stages, and some are just beginning the journey like me.
+However, all are agreed in the belief that if they and their physicians could know where cancer had recurred and how advanced it was, their care decisions may have changed.

-One in ten men will have prostate cancer, with around thirty thousand dying each year.
-With earlier and more accurate diagnosis, and treatment plans designed around these advanced diagnostic methods, many lives will be saved from a needless death.
+One in ten men will have prostate cancer, with around thirty thousand deaths each year.
+However, earlier and more accurate diagnosis and treatment plans designed around these advanced diagnostic methods will save many lives from needless death.

-My sole focus as owner of Captive Radiology, is to educate myself by getting to know some of the leading minds in research, medicine, and manufacturing.
-We, as a company, can help physicians understand the latest capabilities offered by PET/CT in combination with Axumin, and recently approved PSMA’s like PYLARIFY.
-My hope is that many of you will join us on this journey, and that CMS will encourage the acceleration of the use of PET/CT and MRI with developing radiopharmaceuticals by rapidly approving new tracers and reimbursing completely and quickly.
+My sole focus as the owner of Captive Radiology is to educate myself by getting to know some of the leading minds in research, medicine, and manufacturing.
+We, as a company, can help physicians understand the latest capabilities offered by PET/CT in combination with Axumin and recently approved PSMA’s like PYLARIFY.
+I hope that many of you will join us on this journey.
+CMS will encourage the acceleration of the use of PET/CT and MRI with developing radiopharmaceuticals by rapidly approving new tracers and reimbursing completely and quickly.